floringrigoriu/full-stack-fastapi-template_local_build/backend/app/coding_problems/ClusterManagement/prompt.history.md

 # prompt #10 : change constructor to have injection of the constructor of cache:

 instead of an instance of caches as parameter for Router constructor, add a callable that constructs a new cache instance on  Cache

+# prompt 11: implement a class for testing  Router (model : Sonnet 4.5)
+Add a test for verification of Router implementation In particular verify : given a list 100 generated centroids , each having a embedding_length = 512, each value is between -1 and 1
+- when adding the a new real node increasing the count of real nodes 10 to 11 to the hash ring , the number of centroids changing their serving cache < 15 (it cannot be exactly 10 because of random generation of the values).
+The number of centroids served by the new node should be > than number_centroids/(number_real_nodes*2)
+- when removing a real node , the number of centroids changing their serving cache < 15 (it cannot be exactly 10 because of random generation of the values)